fabian-sp/snspp/README.md

 # SNSPP

 Code associated with A. Milzarek, F. Schaipp, M. Ulbrich, *A semismooth Newton Stochastic Proximal Point algorithm with Variance Reduction*.
+As the code is continuously developped, see the version of the paper submission in the branch `paper-submitted`.

 The `SNSPP` method is implemented in [`snspp/solver/spp_solver`](/snspp/solver/spp_solver.py) and references therein.
 The graphs in the paper can be reproduced with the files in `experiments/`.

 ## Introduction